-Yes, You CAN Donate Tattered Clothing!
+Yes, You CAN Donate & Recycle Old Tattered Clothing!

 old_clothesI just found this out five seconds ago, and had to share it with all of you immediately.